iay/shibboleth-build-docker/README.md

 If you want to start fresh, just exit the environment and then remove the `user/` directory.
 It will be recreated on the next run.

+If you're running on macOS, and there's an `ssh-agent` running in the host session, it will be forwarded into the container so that you can use things like `git clone` without further ado.
+Otherwise, a local `ssh-agent` will be started inside the container, to which you can add identities from the container's local `.ssh/` directory.

 ## openjdk-site